jhonjairoroa87/flask-calculator-microservice/README.md

 # flask-calculator-microservice
-Simple calculator functions to be accessed as web services using flask
+Simple calculator functions to be accessed as web services using flask TEST